BLhodgson05/bee-pollination-analysis/README.md

 ## Reproducibility
 To reproduce the analysis:
 1. Download the repository
-2. Open `+.R` in RStudio
+2. Open `analysis.R` in RStudio
 3. Ensure required packages are installed (see below)
 4. Run the script in full

 Required R packages include:
 dplyr, tidyr, ggplot2, vegan, igraph, ggraph, bipartite, lme4 and others.

 ## Data Availability & Useage Notice
 All data and code used in this study are available in this repository.
-Note that all records sourced from iNaturalist are subject to their respective copyright and usage terms.
-Any use of these records must comply with iNaturalist’s licensing and attribution requirements.
+Note that all records data sourced from iNaturalist are subject to their respective copyright and usage terms and must be used inaccordance with iNaturalist's guidelines.

 ## Contact
 For any queries, please contact: b.hodgson-2022@hull.ac.uk